UH-CI/reproducibility-workshop-git-jupyter/git_lessons/using_git.md

 #### Set up Atom {.exercise}

 The default editor, Vim, is often found to be difficult to use by beginners and is the subject of [numerous memes](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/).
-In this course we will use Atom, which we will have open most of the time.
-You can change this at a later stage.
+In this course we will use Jupyter since it has a GUI text editor and we are covering notebooks in the second section.

-Configure it like so:
+But if you wished to setup a default editor on your local machine Atom or VScode are two with aweseom Git/Github integrations.
+On your local machine you would configure like so:

 ```
 $ git config --global core.editor "atom --wait"